 Brentuximab (Adcetris) will not be covered without prior authorization from HealthPartners Pharmacy Services.

-Please see the Related content section for the prior authorization form.
+Please see related content at the right for link to prior authorization form.

 Brentuximab vedotin (Adcetris) is generally covered when:

 - Prescribed for FDA-approved indications